rintoj/ngx-virtual-scroller/README.md

 ## Dependency Injection of configuration settings

-Some default config settings can be overridden via DI, so you can set them globally instead of on each instance of virtual-scroller.
+Some default config settings can be overridden via DI, so you can set them globally instead of on each instance of _virtual-scroller_.

 ```ts
 providers: [